ripred/Profiler/README.md

     delay(1000);
 }

-// Example function that will be profiled without debug pin output, but including the function name:
+// Example function that will be profiled without debug pin output, but including the
+// function name as part of the custom text output:
 //
 void baz() {
     profiler_t profiler(-1, (String("Time spent in ") + __FUNCTION__ + String("()")).c_str(), Serial);